Pod-Point/pod-point-ui-toolkit/README.md

 git push && git push --tags
 ```

-Once your version change in `package.json` is merged into master travis will deploy this to NPM for you.
+Once your version change in `package.json` is merged into master Travis will deploy this to NPM for you.

 ## Gulp tasks